ChristopherDavenport/Akka-slick/README.md

 * Typesafe config for property management
 * Typesafe Scala Logging (LazyLogging)

-The project was thought to be used as an activator template.

 #Running

-The database pre-configured is an h2, so you just have to:
+The database pre-configured for postgres, so you just have to:

         $ sbt run

-#Testing

-To run all tests (routes and persistence tests):

-        $ sbt test

 #Using

-	curl --request POST localhost:8080/supplier -H "Content-type: application/json" --data "{\"name\" : \"sup1\",\"desc\" : \"low prices\"}"

-	curl localhost:8080/supplier/1
+	curl localhost:8080/printers/1

 #TODO

-Swagger

 #Credits

-To make this template, I just mixed the tutorials and templates, so credits for akka and slick guys.
+Akka-Slick template for getting me started.